AMI Elementary Diploma Program

 Montessori Northwest

-The AMI Elementary diploma course offers an in-depth study of Montessori theory and practice for individuals who aspire to work with children aged six to twelve.
-During more than 1200 hours of teacher preparation, students thoroughly explore Montessori principles, teaching techniques, and elementary content lessons as offered in the Montessori lower and upper elementary classrooms.
+The AMI Elementary diploma program offers an in-depth study of Montessori theory and practice for individuals who aspire to work with children aged six to twelve.
+During 1200 hours of teacher preparation, students thoroughly explore Montessori principles, teaching techniques, and elementary content lessons as offered in the Montessori lower and upper elementary classrooms.
 The children at this age explore the universe through their imaginations and growing reasoning minds.
 A combination of inspiring stories, hands-on materials, and self-directed activity, guided by the development of individual and social responsibility, gives the children the interest and skills needed to explore traditional academic studies, as well as music, art, and drama.
-The Montessori teacher offers opportunities for collaborative intellectual exploration in which the children's interests are supported and guided.
+The Montessori teacher offers opportunities for collaborative intellectual exploration in which the children’s interests are supported and guided.
 The trained adult also supports the development of self-confidence, imagination, intellectual independence, and self-efficacy.
 The Montessori teacher works with the developmental characteristics of elementary children, guiding them through an integrated curriculum that fosters a deep understanding of their role in their community, in their culture, and in the natural world.
 The Montessori teacher forms a strong bond with the children and is able to support their individual strengths as well as address any difficulties that arise.
 By drawing deeply upon the stories of human history and our knowledge of the universe, students will learn how to communicate to children the keys to exploring the awe-inspiring and interconnected nature of our world.
-This intensive course provides a solid foundation for the Montessori elementary teacher's work.
+This intensive program provides a solid foundation for the Montessori elementary teacher’s work.

 Financial information